DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 The Environment Abstraction Layer (EAL) is responsible for gaining access to low-level resources such as hardware and memory space.
 It provides a generic interface that hides the environment specifics from the applications and libraries.
-It is the responsibility of the initialization routine to decide how to allocate these resources (that is, memory space, PCI devices, timers, consoles, and so on).
+It is the responsibility of the initialization routine to decide how to allocate these resources (that is, memory space, devices, timers, consoles, and so on).

 Typical services expected from the EAL are: